I7-Examples/When-in-Rome-1/docs/source.txt

 Report an Earthlike creature trying playing with a heavy thing:
 	say "[The creature] does a couple of quick lifts of [the noun]; why do you get the sense that it's showing off?" instead.

-The creature can be identified or unidentified.
-The creature is unidentified.
+The creature can be known or unknown.
+The creature is unknown.

 Understand "shout [moon]" as guessing a moon.
 Understand "say [moon]" as guessing a moon.
 Understand "shout [text]" as guessing randomly.
 Understand "shout [moon] to [any person]" or "say [moon] to [any person]" as directed guessing.
 Understand the commands "yell" and "holler" as "shout".

 Directed guessing is an action applying to one moon and one visible thing. [* We must define 'one visible thing' here because we want to be able to accept commands like SHOUT MARS TO THUGS when the thugs are not in the same room and not touchable.]

-Check directed guessing: if the Test is not happening, say "That seems pointless." instead; if the second noun is not the thugs, say "It is unlikely that anyone but the thugs can hear you." instead.
+Check directed guessing: [if the Test is not happening, say "That seems pointless." instead;] if the second noun is not the thugs, say "It is unlikely that anyone but the thugs can hear you." instead.
 Carry out directed guessing: try guessing a moon the moon understood.
 Directed guessing is useless action.

 Guessing a moon is an action applying to one moon.
 Guessing randomly is an action applying to one topic.
 Guessing a moon is useless action.
 Guessing randomly is useless action.
+[
 Before guessing a moon when Test is not happening: say "No reason to do any such thing." instead.
+]

 Carry out guessing randomly: say "No one answers."